include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 ## IWYU pragma: export ##

-This pragma applies to a single `#include` directive.
-It says that the current file is to be considered the provider of any symbol from the included file.
+This pragma applies to a single `#include` directive or forward declaration.
+It says that the current file is to be considered the provider of any symbol from the included file or declaration.

     facade.h:
       #include "detail/constants.h" // IWYU pragma: export
       #include "detail/types.h" // IWYU pragma: export
       #include <vector> // don't export stuff from <vector>

+      class Other; // IWYU pragma: export

     main.cc:
       #include "facade.h"